Kkinod/PortfolioWebsite/README.md

 Work in progress!
 I'm currently working on:
 - Home Page
    - arrangement of elements at a resolution below 800 px
+   - home page tests
 <br />
 // ====================